nashville-software-school/bangazon-inc/book-2-platform-api/chapters/INTEGRATION_TESTS.md

 _You Test It!_

 There are two basic approaches to testing.

+### Manual Testing

-1. Manual Testing - You or _**someone else**_ uses the application and verify that it does what it's supposed to do.
+You or _**someone else**_ uses the application and verify that it does what it's supposed to do.
+Usually a QA person will have a giant checklist of fetures to test and they will click, scroll and type into your app to make sure each feature works.

+### Automated Testing

-1. Automated Testing - You _**write code**_ that runs your application and verifies that it does what it's supposed to do.
+You _**write code**_ that runs your application and verifies that it does what it's supposed to do.

 The trend in the industry is toward automated testing.